Skip to Main Content

 Q: What happens with the donated books?

 A: All donations are assessed by our team in line with our Collections Management Statement.
-If a donated item fits our collection, is of recent publication date, is not a duplicate of our collections and is not damaged it might be added to our collections.
-Damaged, duplicate, outdated or irrelevant titles are sold off on our behalf.
+If a donated item fits our collection, is of recent publication date, is not a duplicate copy of an item in our collections, and is not damaged, it might be added to our collections.
+Damaged, duplicate, outdated, or irrelevant titles are sold off on our behalf.

 Q: What happens with the proceeds of the funds from donations?